- Interactive checklist

-- Supports video
+- Supports tables

-- Create space between your notes
+- Insert gap between sections of your notes

 - Uses raster ink

 The toolbar in Apple Notes is mobile.
-You can move it around the page or minimise it, depending on what you are doing.
+You can move it around the page or minimise it depending on what you are doing.
 Apple Notes is a minimalist note-taking app for creating simple and quick notes.

 Apple Notes has one pen and one pencil tool.
 The pen tool has a ballpoint feel to it.
 For both writing tools, you can adjust their opacity and thickness.
 They both have five fixed sizes only.
 Apple Notes measures opacity in percentages that show on the tools as you customise them.

 The handwriting experience in Apple Notes is amazing.
 It is one of the best on the market.
-The app has accurate handwriting representation and it has no lag.
+The app has an accurate handwriting representation and has no lag.
 Writing in Apple Notes feels natural.

 The app doesn’t have a zoom tool, neither can you zoom in and out of pages.
 This is a massive limitation for digital note-taking.
 The grids are too big, and sometimes I just feel like zooming out, but I can’t do that.